 While many people would avoid feeding their pets under-ripe kiwi fruits because of their high levels of fiber and tannins, these can be beneficial for your dog if provided the right amount.
 Feeding them over-ripe kiwi fruit that has a lower fiber content but higher sugar levels can cause your dog’s blood sugar to spike, which can lead to health complications in the long term.

 4. Not For Puppies Or Senior Dogs

 Puppies are still developing their digestive system and are not yet equipped with the appropriate enzymes to break down the fiber in kiwi fruit, which can lead to gastrointestinal discomfort.
 Senior dogs are also more vulnerable to these symptoms because their digestive system is already weaker than other dogs due to old age.
-It would be best to avoid feeding both puppies and senior dogs over-ripe kiwi fruit because it has higher sugar content.
+It would be best to avoid feeding puppies and senior dogs over-ripe kiwi fruit because it has higher sugar content.

 5. Using Moderation

 While it is possible for dogs to consume kiwi fruit in small portions, it is best not to feed them more than the recommended amount because the tannins and enzymes found in kiwi can cause gastrointestinal discomfort if consumed in large amounts.
 It would be best to stick with half a kiwi fruit for every 10 pounds of your dog’s weight.

 While it is OK to feed your pet the fleshy parts of the kiwi fruit, you should remove the seeds before doing so because these can be harmful if they get stuck in your dog’s throat and cause them to choke.

 7. Go Organic

 If you want to give your dog organic food, this is the best option because all its ingredients and components will be natural and free from any chemicals and preservatives that could prove harmful to your dog’s health.

 What Should I Do If I Feed Kiwi To My Dog And It Gets Sick?